My Venous Ulcer Is Not Healing. What Do I Do?

 What Is a Venous Ulcer and What Causes Them?

 A venous ulcer is a sore that develops between the ankle and knee.
 Typically, the unsightly sores form on the backside of the leg or near the ankle.
 Venous ulcers are usually large and are defined by uneven edges.
 Usually, venous leg ulcers are accompanied by swelling in the leg.
 The skin often becomes red and itchy as well.
 If you develop a venous ulcer, you may experience a tightness in your calves and a throbbing, heavy, aching feeling in your legs.
 Discolored patches of skin are also key identifiers of a venous ulcer.
 A venous ulcer is a disheartening condition that can feel like an uphill battle.
 If one forms, it will seem as though it will never go away - as though it is untreatable.
-Don't let that discourage you from finding proper treatment.
+Don't let that discourage you from finding proper venous ulcer treatment.

 Venous ulcers are usually the result of poor blood circulation.
 Your veins help feed blood back into your heart.
 In the lower half of your body, more energy output from your veins is needed to send blood back to your heart as they work against gravity.
 This additional energy output is usually sourced from moving your legs.
 In some cases, often due to a lack of physical mobility, the vein walls and valves can become damaged, a condition called venous insufficiency, which results in blood pooling in a vein.
 When a vein valve is not working properly, and blood begins to pool, it can have a damaging effect on the skin, eventually causing it to break down and form a venous ulcer.